fpereiro/proof/notes.md

 3arg ce:
    1) go to the leftmost of the tape
-   2) go right until finding either 3arg or two blanks in a row 3-1) if it finds 3arg, move one to the left and noting the character X on that square 3-1-1) go to the leftmost of the tape
+   2) go right until finding either 3arg or two consecutive blanks 3-1) if it finds 3arg, move one to the left and noting the character X on that square 3-1-1) go to the leftmost of the tape
-      3-1-2) go right until finding two blanks in a row 3-1-3) when it finds two blanks in a row, advance one more position and start going right in twos.
+      3-1-2) go right until finding two consecutive blanks 3-1-3) when it finds two consecutive blanks, advance one more position and start going right in twos.
       3-1-4) when finding a blank (which could be immediately), print X and 3-1-5) go to the leftmost of the tape
-      3-1-6) go right until finding either the 3arg or two blanks in a row 3-1-7-1) if it finds the 3arg, delete it and -> 1arg 3-1-7-2) if it finds two blanks in a row, advance one more position and -> 2arg
+      3-1-6) go right until finding either the 3arg or two consecutive blanks 3-1-7-1) if it finds the 3arg, delete it and -> 1arg 3-1-7-2) if it finds two consecutive blanks, advance one more position and -> 2arg

 2arg ce: